Contact us

 We have 2 locations for your convince, 118 North Woodland Blvd., DeLand, Florida, 386-873-8123 and in Ormond Beach at 203 N Granada Blvd, Ormond Beach, Florida in the Granada Plaza 386-333-9236.

-Our DeLand location is open Monday-Friday 11am-6pm, Saturday 10am-5pm, Sunday Closed.
+Our DeLand location is open Monday thru Thursday 11am-6pm, Friday 11-Open Late* Saturday 10am-5pm, Sunday Closed.
 While our Ormond Beach location is open Monday- Friday 10am-6pm, Saturday 10am-5pm, Sunday Closed.
 We have a full service website that is available 24hours a day, 7 days a week.

 Yes!
 We will send you up to 6 different flavors of free samples at no cost just by selecting our Taste option under the size selection.
 If you don’t have anything else in your cart you can select the Taste shipping and we will pay that also.